Rare Events and Griffiths Phases in Topological Quantum Error Correction: Introduction

 In the case of the the 1D repetition code, we leverage known results from disorder physics to argue that the rare regions lead to a new \textit{Griffiths phase} above the conventional decodable phase, where the logical failure rate decays as a stretched exponential of the code distance, instead of the exponential scaling that occurs in the conventional decodable phase (when rare regions are absent).
 Therefore, while the rare regions do not lead to a failure of error correction (there is still a finite threshold), they can qualitatively change the code's performance by parametrically increasing the logical failure rate.
 Our results are described in detail in Sec.~\ref{sec:linear}.

 In contrast, for the 2D toric code, rare events can be catastrophic: we find that as soon as $p_{\rm rare}$ is above the bulk threshold, the entire code \textit{loses its threshold} (i.e. the probability of a logical error no longer vanishes in the thermodynamic limit)\footnote{We often have in mind a situtation where $p_{\rm bulk}$ can be tuned by improving the qubit quality, whereas $p_{\rm rare}$ is an external parameter that we have no control over.
 Therefore, we say the effects are catastrophic if there is a large enough $\prare$ which makes the code undecodable even when $p_{\rm bulk} \to 0$.
 However, it might be possible to gain some control over $p_{\rm rare}$ in the hardware, as pointed out in Ref.~\cite{mcewen2024resisting}.}.
 Notably, this happens independently of the bulk error rate, i.e. even as $p_{\rm bulk} \rightarrow 0$.
 We note that similar error models were recently studied numerically by Tan et.~al.~\cite{tan2024resilience}, where it was assumed that rare events such as cosmic rays last for at most a \textit{finite duration}.
-Within their setup, the rare events are found to be ``benign'', in the sense that when the rare region error rate $p_{\rm rare}$ is slightly above the bulk threshold, the code can remain in the decodable phase by correspondingly decreasing the bulk error rate $p_{\rm bulk}$.
-The key difference in our work is that we consider a more \textit{realistic} setup where the rare events occur at a \textit{finite rate} in time.
+Within their setup, the rare events are found to be ``benign'', in the sense that when the rare region error rate $p_{\rm rare}$ is slightly above the bulk threshold, the code can remain in the decodable phase by correspondingly decreasing the bulk error rate $p_{\rm bulk}$. {This is also similar to another model considered in ~\cite{ramette2023faulttolerantconnectionerrorcorrectedqubits}, where the authors considered noisy toric code patches linked together by noisy "seams" in order to communicate logical information between code patches.
+There also, as the seams are always of lower dimension than the bulk, the system could tolerate high noise rates on the seams compared to the bulk.} The key difference in our work is that we consider a more \textit{realistic} setup where the rare events occur at a \textit{finite rate} in time.
 This, in turn, implies that the longest period with elevated error rates is \textit{typically unbounded from above}: an $L\times L$ toric code system requires $O(L)$ rounds of repeated measurements for decoding, which typically produces a largest rare-event sequence of size $O(\log(L))$.
 We argue that these largest rare regions dominate the logical failure rate, and lead to loss of threshold.
 Both our setup and that of Ref.~\cite{tan2024resilience} can be understood within our theoretical framework, as we detail in Sec.~\ref{sec:planar}.
 Our results imply that techniques for suppressing lasting rare events~\cite{mcewen2024resisting} will be crucial to QEC with the toric code.